beancount/docs/docs/beancount_language_syntax.md

 A change posted to an account, regardless of the account type, can result in a positive or negative balance; there are no limitations on the balances of simple commodity amounts (that is, those with no cost associated to them).
 For example, while Assets accounts *normally* have a positive balance and Liabilities accounts *usually* a negative one, you can legally credit an Assets account to a negative balance, or debit a Liabilities account to a positive balance.
 This is because in the real world these things do happen: you might write a check too many and obtain temporary credit from your bank’s checking account (usually along with an outrageous “overdraft” fee), or pay that credit card balance twice by mistake.

 For commodities held at cost, the cost specification of the posting must match one of the lots held in the inventory before the transaction is applied.
-The list of lots is gathered, and matched against the specification in the {...} part of the of posting.
+The list of lots is gathered, and matched against the specification in the {...} part of the posting.
 For example, if you provide a cost, only those lots whose cost match that will remain.
 If you provide a date, only those lots which match that date will remain.
 And you can use a label as well.
 If you provide a cost and a date, both of these are matched against the list of candidate lots to reduce.
 This is essentially a filter on the list of lots.

 If the filtered list results in a single lot, that lot is chosen to be reduced.
 If the list results in multiple lots, but the total amount being reduced equals the total amount in the lots, all those lots are reduced by that posting.